Last update

 State of the Nation Address 2024, 11 June in the Chamber of Deputies by Luc Frieden Prime Minister.
 Courtesy translation.

-On November 22nd of last year, I announced on behalf of the new government our commitment to building the Luxembourg of tomorrow and guiding our country towards a future of peace, freedom, and prosperity.
-Since we were sworn in, this goal has remained steadfast, with the government diligently working towards it daily, both on a national level and abroad.
+On November 22nd last year, I announced on behalf of the new government our commitment to building the Luxembourg of tomorrow and guiding our country towards a future of peace, freedom, and prosperity.
+Since our oath of office, we have stayed true to this goal, with the government diligently working towards it on a daily basis, both on a national level and abroad.

-We are pursuing this goal against a geopolitical backdrop of wars in Europe and on its borders, particularly in Ukraine and the Middle East.
+We are pursuing this goal within a geopolitical context of wars in Europe and on its borders, particularly in Ukraine and the Middle East.
 Against a backdrop of tension, intense competition, and mistrust between the world's largest countries.
 All these events have an impact on our country.

-The State of the Nation Address is first and foremost an opportunity to step back from the issues of day-to-day politics and current events, to shift our attention from the details to the bigger picture.
+The State of the Nation Address is first and foremost an opportunity to take a step back from day-to-day politics and the 24-hour news cycle, to shift our attention from the details to the bigger picture.
 It is where the past meets the present, where our history meets our future.

 Politics is about creating, not just managing.
 Many citizens are worried about the future – their own, but also that of their children, their country, our country, and Europe.

-• We think of the fear that the war in Ukraine is threatening peace in Europe, and that the countries of the European Union might tend to drift apart.
+- We think of the war in Ukraine and the threat to peace in Europe.
+That the countries of the European Union tend to drift apart.

-• We are concerned about the struggle to find a home and the hope of becoming a homeowner, aspirations that are increasingly becoming difficult to fulfil.
+- We think of the struggle to find a place to live and the hope of becoming a homeowner, aspirations that are becoming increasingly difficult to fulfil.

-• We are concerned about the feeling of isolation when facing personal challenges, and we observe that it is becoming the norm in our society to prioritise individual well-being over that of others.
+- We think of the feeling of isolation when facing personal challenges, and we observe that it is becoming more accepted in our society to prioritise one's individual well-being over that of others.

-• We are concerned about the difficulty of finding a job that will allow us to live without worries.
+- We think of the difficulty of finding a job that allows a life without worries.

-• We are concerned about climate change, which threatens to destroy our planet and disrupt our way of life if we don't manage to control our emissions.
+- We think of the changing climate, which threatens to destroy our planet and disrupt our way of life if we don't manage to control our emissions.

-In this State of the Nation Address, I won't cover every policy area in detail — that's part of the Government Programme and the Coalition Agreement.
+In this State of the Nation Address, I won't cover every policy area in detail — that was part of the Government Programme and the Coalition Agreement.
 All policies are crucial and contribute to an overall vision.

 Today, I will focus on a few key areas that we will be prioritising in the coming weeks and months.